 Rates of reduction are the average of male and female annual rates of decline in age-adjusted central death rates.
-The rates for the period 1900-2013 are a weighted average of rates for five separate distinct periods of change.
+The rates for the period 1900-2015 are a weighted average of rates for five separate distinct periods of change.

-The 2013 Trustees ultimate intermediate assumptions are for the period 2037-2087.
+&lt;sup>2The 2013 Trustees ultimate intermediate assumptions are for the period 2037-2087.

-The 2015 Technical Panel ultimate assumptions are for the period 2039-2089.
+&lt;sup>3The 2015 Technical Panel ultimate assumptions are for the period 2039-2089.

-The 2016 Trustees ultimate intermediate assumptions are for the period 2040-2090.
+&lt;sup>4The 2018 Trustees ultimate intermediate assumptions are for the period 2042-2092.